where this is going

 the long arc

-Fifteen acres, then a hundred farms, then a hundred thousand households.
+Fifteen acres, then a thousand, then a hundred farms.

 15ac